- Back dimples are a current trend made popular by celebrities and fashion influencers.

 If you’ve decided that back dimples are a must-have to complete your look, try diet and exercise first.
 If that doesn’t work or if you are looking for a shortcut, then consult a reputable surgeon with experience in creating these dimples before you take the plunge.

-» To find out more about surgical and non-invasive body contouring procedures, use Zwivel’s online consultation tool to contact a cosmetic doctor in your area.
+» To find out more about surgical and non-invasive body contouring procedures, use Zwivel’s online consultation tool to contact a cosmetic doctor.